Notre Dame Stadium no longer place of solace under Freeman - WHIZ News

 Somehow, though, the Irish gave No. 2 Ohio State (6-0) a serious challenge in Columbus, Ohio, and they produced their two best showings of the season at North Carolina (6-1) and against then-No. 16 BYU (4-3) in Las Vegas.

-Freeman believes there’s not much difference between Notre Dame’s pregame routine regardles of the venue.
+Freeman believes there’s not much difference between Notre Dame’s pregame routine regardless of the venue.

 But he has made one change this season: Players attend mass at the Basilica of the Sacred Heart before making the walk to the stadium with fans lining their path and cheering.
 Freeman brought back mass at the Basilica after Kelly moved the pregame service to a less public setting, such as a residence hall or another private on-campus location.